bevyengine/bevy/release-content/release-notes/observer_overhaul.md

 ## Expose name of the Observer's system

-The name of the Observer's system is now accessable through `Observer::system_name`, this opens up the possibility for the debug tools to show more meaningful names for observers.
+The name of the Observer's system is now accessible through `Observer::system_name`, this opens up the possibility for the debug tools to show more meaningful names for observers.